 We’re committed to the future of the precinct by:

-enhancing the uniquely Melbourne experience of exploring a diversity of art and creative practice in a singular location
+- enhancing the uniquely Melbourne experience of exploring a diversity of art and creative practice in a singular location

 What we’re doing

-create new education and rehearsal studios
+- create a suite of new state-of-the-art education, workshop and rehearsal studios

-create a Theatres Building western entrance onto a new elevated public realm
+- create a Theatres Building western entrance onto a new elevated public realm

-ensure an environmentally, financially and socially sustainable future for our venues and the broader precinct.
+- ensure an environmentally, financially and socially sustainable future for our venues and the broader precinct.

 Reimagining: our theatres

-This work will be the first major upgrade since the building opened in 1984.
 While respecting the original heritage architecture of Sir Roy Grounds and interiors of acclaimed designer John Truscott, the upgrades will improve the experience for audiences, artists and production technicians, including:

-more inclusive and equitable access for visitors and presenters
+- more inclusive and equitable access for visitors and presenters

-contemporary rehearsal and dressing rooms
+- contemporary rehearsal and dressing rooms

-state-of-the-art flying system for the State Theatre and Playhouse
+- state-of-the-art flying system for the State Theatre and Playhouse

-safer, flexible staging and technology.
+- safer, flexible staging and technology.

 Reimagining: arts learning